syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-ASP-NET-Core.md

 # Convert Word document to Image in ASP.NET Core

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to Image in ASP.NET Core**.
+Using this library, you can **convert a Word document to image in ASP.NET Core**.

-## Steps to convert word document to Image in C#:
+## Steps to convert word document to Image in C#

 Step 1: Create a new ASP.NET Core Web application (Model-View-Controller) project.